Lamy237/C-programming-projects/Hangman game/README.md

 To add a word to the dictionary, the following rules must be respected :
 - The file should contain a single word on each line.
 - All the words in the dictionary must be capitalized (written in capital letters).
+- There must be one (1) empty line at the end of the file.

 ```
 MORNING
 XYLOPHONE
 CHAMPIONSHIP

 ```